affinity home buying guide logo

 The Final Step

 Now that your home is complete, it is ready for a final inspection by the local Building Department.
 They ensure that the home is compliant with all the State and Local Building Codes and Practices.
-Once the inspections are complete, a Certificate of Occupancy gets issued and you can now move into your new Affinity Building Systems modular home!
+Once the inspections are complete, a Certificate of Occupancy gets issued and you can now move into your new Affinity Modular home!
 Want to see the inside of an Affinity Modular Home?
 Take a virtual tour here!

 Printable Version